 Most nationalities need a visa to enter Tajikistan, and a GBAO permit to enter the Wakhan Valley region.
 It is easy to obtain a visa online.
 The e-visa costs $50 and can be obtained from the Tajikistan Government website.
 To get the GBAO permit, you apply on the same application for an extra fee of $20.

 How to find a cheap Pamir Highway, Tajikistan tour

 To find the tour, ASK AROUND!
 Source prices on Caravanistan, and through hostels and hotels in Osh or Dushanbe.
-Out of all the tours and prices we found, the cheapest was booked through Aigul, the owner of Apple hostel in Osh.
-You can contact her on +996553280881 for more information.
+Out of all the tours and prices we found, the cheapest was booked through Aigul, the owner of the Apple Hostel in Osh.
+You can contact her at +996553280881 for more information.
 She is very helpful and will help you find a tour to suit your needs.
 If you don’t have a Kyrgyz sim, don’t worry, she is responsive on Whatsapp too!

 What the Pamir Highway tour includes/ excludes

 The cost of the Pamir Highway tour includes the driver, car and petrol.
 Our tour was all-inclusive of taxes, but make sure to check before booking.

 The tour doesn’t include accommodation and food.
 Prices for homestays are around $15 per night and include breakfast and dinner.
 If you are not a fan of the food in Central Asia, we recommend you stock up on noodles and pasta before you leave Osh or Dushanbe.
 You will be able to ask for hot water at the guesthouses to cook for yourself.
 If you choose to cook yourself, you will be able to negotiate the cost of the stay for less.